The Child Stealers: Production and distribution

 This is the first film directed by William Barker, who was then working for the Warwick Trading Company.
 The film has been distributed in the United Kingdom by the same company.
 It has been distributed in the United States by the Edison Manufacturing Company and by the American Mutoscope and Biograph Company who has registered it for copyright on June 9, 1904.

 Analysis

 The film is composed of 6 scenes, all of them including only one shot with the exception of the last one which includes two shots showing the continuation of the action from two different angles.
-Five shots are filmed on location, while two are filmed on constructed sets.
+Five shots were filmed on location, while the other two were filmed on constructed sets.
 The five first shots are wide shots filmed with a static camera, but the movements of the actors sometimes lead to full or medium shots.
 In the last shot, the camera pans to follow the actors running towards it.